-Instead of listing only two tips for new bloggers I felt it necessary to list several that I had to learn on my own.
-With this in mind here are the steps that I took before I launched my PTSD blog.
+Instead of listing only two tips for new bloggers I felt it necessary to list several that I enjoyed learning on my own.
+With this in mind, here are the steps that I took before I launched my PTSD blog.

 - Choose a niche or specific content theme that you are interested in and passionate about.

-- Then you will want to choose your domain.
-Write down 50 blog post topics for your future content.
-After you have chosen your blog hosting site, niche, domain, and prepped for your first 50 articles, set up social media accounts for your blog.
+- Choose your domain and purchase it.
+Get creative with it!
+Then, most crucial is making a list of 50 blog post topics for your future content.
+After you have chosen your blog hosting site, niche, domain, and prepped for your first 50 articles, set up social media accounts for your blog

 - Support And Coaching